Govind-techie/LeetCode/README.md

 - **Online Stock Span Problem**
   *Calculate the stock span for each day given daily stock prices.
 The problem is solved using a stack to maintain indices of days with greater stock prices, achieving an efficient **O(n)** time complexity.*

+- **Problem 496: Next Greater Element I**
+  *Given two arrays, find the next greater element for each element in the first array relative to the second array.
+Solved using a stack to efficiently find the next greater elements and hash mapping to answer queries in O(n) time.*

 ---